Gavin Sheets Player Props: White Sox vs. Angels

 Gavin Sheets At The Plate

-- Sheets is batting .230 with four doubles, eight home runs and 19 walks.
+- Sheets has four doubles, eight home runs and 19 walks while hitting .232.

-- Sheets has had an RBI in 13 games this year (21.7%), including five multi-RBI outings (8.3%).
-He has also driven home three or more of his team's runs in five contests.
+- Sheets has driven home a run in 14 games this year (23.0%), including more than one RBI in 8.2% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.